Years ago Javier Garcia and a buddy would saunter into a smoky bar and challenge any takers to a game of futbolín (table soccer, or foosball).

 As the years went by, the couple worked with or helped launch nearly every Agape ministry in Spain -- campus, high school, Athletes in Action, humanitarian-aid work and more.
 At age 28, Javier became the Agape director for the country.

-"In many ways," says Javier, "I am the Campus Crusade prototype -- contacted through a survey while a student, trusted Christ through the basic materials, grew in discipleship and leadership within the movement."
+"In many ways," says Javier, "I am the Cru prototype -- contacted through a survey while a student, trusted Christ through the basic materials, grew in discipleship and leadership within the movement."

 Such far-ranging experience gives Javier a well-balanced understanding of the ministry, for he has lived nearly all of it.